openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `charge/`
   - Type: Optional *(int)*
   - Description: The charge state of the particles.
 Used for atoms and molecules.
-Not needed if the charge can be computed from knowledge of the `SpeciesType` (That is, a fundamental particle).
+Not needed if the charge can be computed from knowledge of the `SpeciesType` (That is, is a fundamental particle).
 Also see `weight`.

 - `electricField/`
     - Type: Optional 3-vector *(float)*